Path-Check/paper-cred/README.md

 1. Negligible Cost per User
 1. Generalizable: Any record/payload can be created and signed in the same format
 1. Modular: Add QR Codes to app/computers for additional features
-    1. Scheduling, Reminders, Backups, Self-reporting, etc...
+    1. Scheduling, Reminders, Backups, Self-reporting, etc
 1. OpenSource Specifications under MIT License

 Disadvantages are:
 1. Traceability of the QR Codes is possible by colluding verifiers
     1. Solutions include generating multiple salted QR Codes to be given away as opposed to one code that is read everywhere
 1. Chance of losing the card, losing the data
-    1. The issuer might have a copy of the event record, but it's not a requirement
+    1. The issuer might have a copy of the event record, but it is not a requirement
     1. Apps and pictures of the card can serve as a backup
 1. No Revocation of cards/credentials
-    1. The only option is to remove the public key from database, invalidating all certificates
+    1. The only option is to remove the public key from the database, invalidating all certificates
 1. Card information itself is not encrypted
     1. The only information security feature is on the tri-fold mechanism of the paper card